tj-actions/changed-files/README.md

 *   Fast execution (0-2 seconds on average).
 *   Easy to debug.
 *   Boolean output indicating that certain files have been modified.
-*   Multi repository support.
+*   Multiple repository.
-*   Self hosted runners support.
+*   Self hosted runners.
 *   GitHub Enterprise Server.
 *   List all files that have changed.
     *   Between the current pull request branch and the default branch.